 6. Flights to, from and within Japan

 You should ensure that you have confirmed your flight details to and from and within Japan and have a printout of your flight arrangements with you.
 I recommend re-checking these details in the week prior to your trip to ensure that your flights have not changed since you made your booking.
-We have experienced many times over the years where flight times and routes can change significantly so double check it before you lock in your airport transfer arrangements for both home and on arrival in Japan.

 7. Japan Accommodation